google/spirv-tutor/08 - A Uniform Buffer - Part 2/README.md

 so let's fix that.
 In this exercise, we will read from that uniform buffer and finally initialize `crucial_data` with data worthy of the name.

-If you have been impatient and going to `solution.spirv` prematurely before, try to really do this one on your own.
+If you have been impatient and going to `solution.spvasm` prematurely before, try to really do this one on your own.

 ## Type Pointers and Access Chains